skyscope-sentinel/Qelm/README.md

 ```bash
 python QelmGUI.py
 ```
 You’ll see a tabbed window for training, inference, and token mapping.
-Advanced toggles let you experiment with ring entanglement, RZ gates, data reuploading, multi-block architectures, etc.
+The new multi-block quantum architecture, advanced ring entanglement, and data reuploading options are all configurable via checkboxes and spinboxes.

 ![QELM](docs/images/Qelm.png)